Grievance Policy for Addressing Formal Complaints of Sexual Harassment Under the Title IX Regulations

-The Title IX Coordinator will draft and provide the Notice of Allegations to any party to the allegations of sexual harassment.
+The Director of Nondiscrimination and Title IX will draft and provide the Notice of Allegations to any party to the allegations of sexual harassment.
 Such notice will occur as soon as practicable after Barnard receives a Formal Complaint of the allegations, if there are no extenuating circumstances.

 The parties will be notified by their Barnard email accounts if they are a student or employee, and by other reasonable means if they are neither.

 Barnard will provide sufficient time for the parties to review the Notice of Allegations and prepare a response before any initial interview.

 The Director of Nondiscrimination and Title IX may determine that the Formal Complaint must be dismissed on the mandatory grounds identified above, and will issue a Notice of Dismissal.
 If such a determination is made, any party to the allegations of sexual harassment identified in the Formal Complaint will receive the Notice of Dismissal in conjunction with, or in separate correspondence after, the Notice of Allegations.

 The Notice of Allegations will include the following: